“I refuse to have a terrible death”: the rise of the death wellness movement

 To that end, hospice care was meant to support those battling terminal diagnoses.
 But in reality, hospice care workers–along with chaplains, social workers, and religious leaders–have little time to tend to the dying.
 Hospice workers have basically become comfort care, spending just a few hours each week with individual patients.
 Factor in the loss of religious rituals and cultural practices, and that leaves humanity with little framework on how to console the dying.

 Americans might avoid dealing with death for other reasons.
 We are fixated–near obsessed–with wellness and living.
-Anti-aging rituals, biohacking, and Silicon Valley’s mission to “overcome death” have induced a frenzy, which categorizes death as a failure of sorts.
+Anti-aging rituals, biohacking, and Silicon Valley’s mission to “overcome death” have induced a frenzy which categorizes death as a failure of sorts.

 In her book Natural Causes: An Epidemic of Wellness, the Certainty of Dying, and Killing Ourselves to Live Longer, author Barbara Ehrenreich bemoans society’s newfound addiction to betterment and medical intervention, a false sense of control that she argues makes dying all the more painful and humiliating.
+We are anxious about death, paralyzing our ability to actually deal with it.

 “You can age ‘successfully’ if you do everything that you’re told, and that dying itself [can] be postponed further and further and further away if again you adhere to all the rules of diet, exercise, medical care, etc.,” argues Ehrenreich.
 “And that’s a cultural illusion, I would say.
 We do not control our own health completely.”
-We are anxious about death, paralyzing our ability to actually deal with it.

 The rise of death doulas